CST Elders Distribution

 Annual Check Distribution

 CIRI’s Annual Check Program was implemented to address problems associated with owners of fractional or small amounts of CIRI stock not cashing their checks.
 Under the program, distributions for shareholders owning five or fewer shares of stock who do not sign up for direct deposit or “opt out” of the program are cumulated and paid out annually, with no interest paid.
-This year, annual checks will mail on Thursday, Sept.
-17, and will include held liabilities associated with the 2019 third and fourth quarter and 2020 first and second quarter CST distributions.
-If applicable, a second check will include held liabilities associated with the 2020 resource revenue distribution.
+This year, annual checks will mail on Tuesday, Sept.
+21, and will include held liabilities associated with the 2020 third and fourth quarter and 2021 first and second quarter CST distributions.
+If applicable, a second check will include held liabilities associated with the 2021 resource revenue distribution.
 Resource revenue payments are distributed by CIRI, not the CST, and must be paid separately as they issue from different bank accounts.
-Shareholders who participate in the Annual Check Program should ensure their CIRI mailing addresses are current by 3 p.m. on Friday, Sept.
-4.

 CIRI urges shareholders who receive their distributions in check form to consider signing up for direct deposit or taking advantage of remote deposit.
 Both options are fast, easy and environmentally friendly.
 (Note: When remotely depositing a check, it’s a good idea to make a note on the check so you don’t attempt to cash it again.
 If a check is cashed twice, you are legally liable to repay the amount of the overpayment.)